kuchenrolle/redditquery/README.md

 ## Parameters

-redditQuery's behaviour can be changed with various parameters.
+redditquery's behaviour can be changed with various parameters.
 Specifying mode is obligatory:

 ```
 mode:  1 Build Inverted Index (requires specifying -f and -l)